fbis251/FBs-TF2-Configs/README.md

 - Primary and secondary weapon viewmodels hide on mouse1 click
 - F1-F4 keys are used for changing loadouts
 - Null movement is enabled, making it harder for those snipers to hit you
-- Using shift to use voice in-game lowers your mic volume to 5% and restores it to 33% when you let go of shift.
+- Using shift to use voice in-game lowers your microphone volume to 5% and restores it to 33% when you let go of shift.
 TF2's game volume is too loud, so 33% is a good level.
 - Hit sounds (dingaling) will change pitch based on damage done

 **Heavy/Pyro Configuration**